Yuki Ito (cellist): Biography

-His debut album, Sergei Rachmaninoff : Complete Cello Works, with pianist Sofya Gulyak released in 2012 October, was selected as The Strad magazine's "Recommended Disc and in 2023 he published his first book: a monograph "Thoughts on Rachmaninoff" commemorating the composer's 150th birth anniversary.
+His debut album, Sergei Rachmaninoff : Complete Cello Works, with pianist Sofya Gulyak released in 2012 October, was selected as The Strad magazine's "Recommended Disc and in 2023 he published his first book: a monograph "Insights on Rachmaninoff -from the Cellist’s perspective-" commemorating the composer's 150th birth anniversary.
+In the book he revealed a secret story of the Cello Sonata told by Rachmaninoff himself to his friend Anatoliy Brandukov, which have never been uncovered before.

 Yuki Ito made his debut with the Philharmonia Orchestra at Windsor Castle in England in 2011.
 Praised by The Strad as "sensational" and for his "commanding technique and masterfully assured delivery of melody", he has performed around the globe making a multifaceted career, from an "All Rachmaninoff Recital" at Wigmore Hall in London (given for the first time in its history by a cellist) to the world-premiere of Johan de Meij’s Cello Concerto "Casanova" (orchestral version) at Suntory Hall with the Tokyo Philharmonic Orchestra under the baton of the composer himself.

+His agency announced his Carnegie Hall recital debut in Spring 2027.

 He has been invited to give masterclass by conservatoires such as Academy of Music (Ljubljana) in Slovenia, and in 2025 he served as the youngest chairman of the jury at International Music Competition "FLAME" in Paris.

 Yuki Ito was awarded the "Hideo Saito Memorial Award" in 2019 (given by Seiji Ozawa and Tsuyoshi Tsutsumi), one of the most honourable music awards in Japan, for his service to music.
+In 2026 he received the prestigious Hotel Okura Music Award.

 In 2025 he became the first Japanese cellist to join the international roster of Larsen Strings Artist.
 Other artists on the roster include David Geringas, Jean-Guihen Queyras, Daniel Müller-Schott, Sol Gabetta, Gautier Capuçon, and Julia Fischer.

 He plays the "Maragarites" cello by Paolo Antonio Testore (Milan, c.1755).